Thesis Statements 101

 Better: Although 21st century technology might seem the most important cause of cheating, a more fundamental problem has to do with parents of high schoolers who put too much pressure on their children to excel in school.

-The "list essay" thesis
+AVOID: The “list essay” thesis

 A good argumentative thesis provides not only a position on an issue, but also suggests the structure of the paper.
 The thesis should allow the reader to imagine and anticipate the flow of the paper, in which a sequence of points logically prove the essay's main assertion.
 A list essay provides no such structure, so that different points and paragraphs appear arbitrary with no logical connection to one another.